College Students and the Dangers of Binge Drinking

 or physical dependence.

-Alcoholism is a term often used for a more severe alcohol use disorder and is a disease
+Alcoholism is a term often used for a more severe alcohol use disorder.
+It is a disease

 Craving.
 The person has a hunger for or strong need to drink.

 Loss of control.
-The person finds it hard to stop drinking once he or she starts.
+The person finds it hard to stop drinking once they start.
+They may be unable to stay

 Tolerance.
-The person finds he or she needs to drink more alcohol to get high.
+The person needs to drink more alcohol to feel the effects of the alcohol.